shimmy1996/blog/content/posts/2018-06-24-fun-with-fonts-in-emacs.en.md

 ### Displaying Emoji {#displaying-emoji}

-Solution to emoji display is similar---just specify a fallback font with emoji support---or so I thought.
+Solution to emoji display is similar—just specify a fallback font with emoji support—or so I thought.
 I tried to use Noto Color Emoji as my emoji font, only to find Emacs does not yet support colored emoji font.
 Emacs used to support colored emoji on macOS, but this functionality was later [removed](https://github.com/emacs-mirror/emacs/blob/emacs-25.1/etc/NEWS#L1723).